 Lammas Lands, Godalming

-About Godalming Lammas Lands
+Godalming Lammas Lands

-The Lammas Lands consists of a series of four flood meadows (covering 32.5 ha - 81 acres), lying on the northern side of the River Wey between Godalming and Farncombe.
+The Lammas Lands consists of a series of four flood meadows (covering 32.5 ha - 81 acres), on the northern side of the River Wey between Godalming and Farncombe.

-The Lammas Lands is shown here flooded in February 2009.
-Normally, the water level drops again fairly rapidly, though it has suffered repeated inundation over winter 2013/14.
 In a typical water meadow, the flooding raises the ground temperature encouraging earlier grass growth, and this is also the case in a flood meadow; however, flooding can lead to high phosphate levels (particularly from sewage) which can affect the vegetation by encouraging coarser growth, resulting in poorer biodiversity.

 Best way to see the Lammas Lands

-You can appreciate the most western meadow (Overgone Meadow) from the riverside walk in Godalming, which runs between the Phillips Memorial Garden and the Godalming Library on the southern side of the river.
+You can appreciate the most western meadow (Overgone Meadow) from the riverside walk in Godalming, which runs between the Phillips Memorial Park and the Godalming Library on the southern side of the river.
 Good views can also be enjoyed from Bridge Street which runs along the eastern boundary.

 The downstream meadows (Catteshall and Almshouse Meadows) are visible from the towpath along the Godalming Navigation between Godalming and Farncombe Boat House.
 You can access the meadows at various points around the perimeter of the site, including Catteshall Lane and the towpath.